domeleon/domeleon-docs/llm-readme.md

   1. Check your internet connection
   2. Try using a VPN if GitHub is blocked
   3. Use alternative download methods (curl, wget)

----

-## Future Enhancement: Library-Generated API Reference

-**Note:** The Domeleon library could potentially generate this `LLM/domeleon` folder as part of its build process, producing a single consolidated API reference file with JSDoc comments optimized for LLM consumption rather than just tree-shaking.
-This would eliminate the need for manual bundling and provide better documentation for AI assistants.